ThePrimeagen/keyboards/ubuntu/README.md

 cp real-prog-dvorak ~/usr/share/X11/xkb/symbols/real-prog-dovark
 ```

 Then you have to update the `sudo vim /usr/share/X11/xkb/rules/evdev.xml` with the following, add it inside the `<layoutList>` tag.
-After that you have to restart your computer.
-After that the layout should be available in the keyboard settings. `Settings > Keyboard > Input Sources > + > English (Real Programmers Dvorak)`

 ```
 <layout>